 If you’re an avid fashionista or shopper (or perhaps even both), the Dublin Fashion Festival is for you.
 Over 250 stores and outlets take part in the annual festival, offering great deals, exciting events and other special celebrations that make for an incredible weekend.

 The Dublin Fashion Festival usually happens on the cusp of autumn, and sees retailers and brands introducing new clothing lines as well as offering attendees special offers on their products.
 It’s the perfect opportunity to bag a bargain whilst also attending a fun, exciting event.

 This happens at around the same time as the Dublin Fashion Festival, so you’ll get a two-in-one deal should you be in the city at the time.
-Taking place on the 22 September this year, Culture Night sees Dublin come together and celebrate the culture of Ireland.
+Taking place in September each year, Culture Night sees Dublin come together and celebrate the culture of Ireland.